Air Vent, Ventilation, Room Size & Power Setting For Flueless Fires

 An air vent in the room is required to provide fresh air ventilation to replace the air used by the fire.
 The air vent does not cause drafts if a high quality vent is chosen and fitted correctly.
 WE CAN SUPPLY A VENT WITH YOUR PURCHASE.
 The air vent is allowed to be used in both in new and modern homes as it complies with the SAP regulations for ventilation.
 The air vent must provide a minimum amount of “fresh air volume”.
 This is a trickle of fresh air to replace the air that is being used by the fire.
 The vent positioning is important as it must be installed over 1 metre away from the fire.

 How do they work?
 Are they safe?
 What about the fumes?
 These are all normal questions.
-If you are unsure of the technology involved please read our guide or call our sales team Monday to Saturday on 01325-301020.
+If you are unsure of the technology involved please call our sales team Monday to Saturday on 01325-301020.

 Example of how to select the correct fire: